juliuste/vbb-change-positions/readme.md

 Please note that by contributing to this project, you pass on any copyright of the information you add.
 (This should be obvious, I'm mentioning it for legal reasons nonetheless.)

+Have a look at [this list](completed.md) for a collection of stations that have already been "completed".
+If you send a pull requests that completes another station, feel free to add it there.

 ## License

 This dataset is licensed under the [`ODbL` license (v1.0)](https://opendatacommons.org/licenses/odbl/1.0/).